Valladolid, Negros Occidental: Geography

-Valladolid is bounded on the north by the town of Pulupandan, on the south by the municipality of San Enrique, on the west by the Guimaras Strait, and on the east by the city of La Carlota.
+Valladolid is bounded on the north by the town of Pulupandan and the city of Bago, on the south by the municipality of San Enrique, on the west by the Guimaras Strait, and on the east by the city of La Carlota.
 The global location of Municipality of Valladolid is 10 degrees, 27 minutes 54 seconds - north and 122 degrees 49 minutes 33.6 seconds - east with Our Lady of Guadalupe Church as the benchmark.